greenelab/phenoplier_manuscript/manuscript.md

 ](images/lvs_analysis/lv246/lv246.svg "LV246 TWAS plot"){#fig:lv246 width="100%"}

-Next, we analyzed all 987 LVs using Fast Gene Set Enrichment Analysis (FGSEA) [@doi:10.1101/060012], and found 15 LVs nominally enriched (unadjusted *P* < 0.01) with these lipid-altering gene-sets (Supplementary Tables @tbl:sup:lipids_crispr:modules_enriched_increase and @tbl:sup:lipids_crispr:modules_enriched_decrease).
+Next, we analyzed all 987 LVs using Fast Gene Set Enrichment Analysis (FGSEA) [@doi:10.1101/060012], and found 15 LVs nominally enriched (unadjusted *P* < 0.01) with these lipid-altering gene-sets (Tables @tbl:sup:lipids_crispr:modules_enriched_increase and @tbl:sup:lipids_crispr:modules_enriched_decrease).
 Among those with reliable sample metadata, LV246, the top LV associated with the lipids-increasing gene-set, contained genes mainly co-expressed in adipose tissue (Figure {@fig:lv246}a), which plays a key role in coordinating and regulating lipid metabolism.
-Using our regression framework across all traits in PhenomeXcan, we found that gene weights for this LV were predictive of gene associations for plasma lipids, high cholesterol, and Alzheimer's disease (Supplementary Table @tbl:sup:phenomexcan_assocs:lv246, FDR < 1e-23).
+Using our regression framework across all traits in PhenomeXcan, we found that gene weights for this LV were predictive of gene associations for plasma lipids, high cholesterol, and Alzheimer's disease (Table @tbl:sup:phenomexcan_assocs:lv246, FDR < 1e-23).
-These lipids-related associations also replicated across the 309 traits in eMERGE (Supplementary Table @tbl:sup:emerge_assocs:lv246), where LV246 was significantly associated with hypercholesterolemia (phecode: 272.11, FDR < 4e-9), hyperlipidemia (phecode: 272.1, FDR < 4e-7) and disorders of lipoid metabolism (phecode: 272, FDR < 4e-7).
+These lipids-related associations also replicated across the 309 traits in eMERGE (Table @tbl:sup:emerge_assocs:lv246), where LV246 was significantly associated with hypercholesterolemia (phecode: 272.11, FDR < 4e-9), hyperlipidemia (phecode: 272.1, FDR < 4e-7) and disorders of lipoid metabolism (phecode: 272, FDR < 4e-7).

 Two high-confidence genes from our CRISPR screening, *DGAT2* and *ACACA*, are responsible for encoding enzymes for triglycerides and fatty acid synthesis and were among the highest-weighted genes of LV246 (Figure {@fig:lv246}b, in boldface).